AndrewSRea/My_Learning_Port/Bootstrap/Components/Toasts/README.md

 ### Basic

 To encourage extensible and predictable toasts, Bootstrap recommends a header and body.
-Toast headers use `display: flex`, allowing easy alignment of content thanks to our margin and flexbox utilities.<br>
+Toast headers use `display: flex`, allowing easy alignment of content thanks to our margin and flexbox utilities.

 Toasts are as flexible as you need and have very little required markup.
 At a minimum, Bootstrap requires a single element to contain your "toasted" content and strongly encourage a dismiss button.
 ```
 <div class="toast" role="alert" aria-live="assertive" aria-atomic="true">